nextzuckerberg/robo-advisor/README.md

 python app/robo_advisor.py
 ```

-No you should be able to enter the ids of the selected products.
+No you should be able to enter a stock ticker.
-Once you are done, type "Done"
-The script will return the receipt including all the selected items
+The program will return the latest close price, 52 week high, 52 week low, and recommendation.
+Also, if you want to the program will return the graph with the stock prices over time.

-if you have any questions regarding the application, please contact me at grocery@piedpiper.edu
+if you have any questions regarding the application, please contact me at stocks@wallstreet.edu